TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    .. method:: tearDownClass()

-      A class method called after tests in an individual class have run.
+      A kundi method called after tests in an individual kundi have run.
-      ``tearDownClass`` is called with the class as the only argument and must be decorated as a :meth:`classmethod`::
+      ``tearDownClass`` is called with the kundi as the only argument and must be decorated as a :meth:`classmethod`::

         @classmethod